h3xar0n/eideldevsite/readme.md

 * Write content for "Work" descriptions, add Grad Jobs
 * Create new pages for each project

-### jQuery Lightsaber Remote
-* Create jQuery controlled remote for "Practice" section that moves back and forth

 ### SEO About
 * Update "About" section to have richer SEO links, more relevant description

 ### SEO Resume
-* Update "Resume" based on Brians feedback
+* Update "Resume" based on Brian's feedback
 * Run through SkillsEngine, SEO test

 ### History Update